fritx/blog/README.md

 *Current style is heavily learnt from [Purelog](https://github.com/conis/Purelog)*

+*Favicon is copied from [Underscore](https://github.com/jashkenas/underscore)*

-This may change in the future
+These may change in the future